xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > which precludes the flexibility mentioned above, also precludes the
 > programming style which we are talking about.
 ALGOL 60 was more
 > flexible -- in that it required procedure parameters to be specified
-> only as “procedure” (rather than say “integer to realprocedure”) --
+> only as "procedure" (rather than say "integer to realprocedure") --
 > but the flexibility was not uniform, and not sufficient.

 就像有人在 typescript 中只用 `Function` 类型，